clementgallet/libTAS/README.md

 [![Website](https://img.shields.io/badge/website-blue)](https://clementgallet.github.io/libTAS/)

 GNU/Linux software to give TAS tools to games.
-Code orginates from [SuperMeatBoyTaser](https://github.com/DeathlyDeep/SuperMeatBoyTaser).
+Code originates from [SuperMeatBoyTaser](https://github.com/DeathlyDeep/SuperMeatBoyTaser).
 It requires a GNU/Linux system with a recent kernel (at least 3.17 for the `memfd_create` syscall).
 Supported archs are `x86_64` and `x86`.
 You will need the Mesa llvm OpenGL driver to support savestates for games using OpenGL.

 Discord server: https://discord.gg/3MBVAzU